medic/cht-docs/content/en/design/core/_index.md

 linkTitle: "Core Development"
 weight: 3
 description: >
-  This document covers the configuration best practices of forms, tasks, targets, and contact profiles when building your own community health app.
+  The standard aspects of our core framework for reuse to encourage consistency when building new components
 ---

 The purpose of this guide is to document the standard aspects of our core framework and provide tips for consideration when choosing a design to encourage consistency by listing existing elements that can be reused.